Fertility-Sparing Options for Cervical Cancer

 Women with small tumors and early cervical cancer who want to preserve their fertility may be candidates for a radical trachelectomy.
-In this procedure, doctors leave the uterus, the ovaries, which contain a woman’s eggs, and fallopian tubes, which carry the eggs to the uterus, in place.
+In this procedure, doctors leave in place the uterus, the ovaries, which contain a woman’s eggs, and fallopian tubes, which carry the eggs to the uterus.
 They remove the cervix and some surrounding tissue, a small portion of the upper vagina, and nearby lymph nodes.
 The uterus is connected to the remaining portion of the vagina.
 This allows a woman to carry a pregnancy.

-Women who become pregnant after this procedure must have a cesarean delivery, in which an incision is made in the abdomen in order to deliver the baby, and have an increased risk of a premature delivery.
-They should therefore visit a high-risk pregnancy specialist.
+Women who become pregnant after this procedure must have a cesarean delivery, in which an incision is made in the abdomen in order to deliver the baby.
+They have an increased risk of a premature delivery and should therefore visit a high-risk pregnancy specialist.

 Whenever possible, surgeons at NYU Langone perform radical trachelectomy using a minimally invasive technique, such as laparoscopy or robotic surgery.

 Other Fertility-Preservation Options

-Freezing eggs, also known as oocyte cryopreservation, may be a useful fertility-preserving option for women with cervical cancer, especially if they have treatments such as radiation and chemotherapy that can damage a woman’s store of eggs.
+Freezing eggs, also known as oocyte cryopreservation, may be a useful fertility-preserving option for women with cervical cancer, especially if treatment includes radiation and chemotherapy, which can damage a woman’s store of eggs.

 Your decision to freeze eggs may delay cancer treatment for a couple of weeks, while fertility drugs stimulate egg production.
 Our gynecologic oncologists and fertility experts work together to coordinate your care and ensure that this delay is a safe option for you.
 The eggs are then retrieved and frozen for later use.

 Although a woman without a uterus cannot become pregnant, these fertility-preservation techniques offer a woman with cancer a chance to have a biological child through the use of a surrogate—another woman who carries the baby until birth.

 Our gynecologic oncologists and reproductive medicine specialists work with you to discuss all of your family planning options, helping you determine which is right for you.